 - When entering the town from Icefields Parkway, you will see the Visitor’s Centre on the left side of Connaught Drive (the main street)

 A new activity in Jasper is called Peak Nic.
-It consists of a hike to the Old Fort Point with a backcountry cooking lesson on top.
+It involves a hike to Old Fort Point with a backcountry cooking lesson.
 You learn to cook a delicious dish for your next backcountry trip while enjoying views on the Pyramid Mountain and surrounding peaks.

-Another option is joining a Foodie Tour where you visit the best four restaurants in Jasper, enjoy a meal and drink at each while learning about the history of Jasper.
-You can book the tour here.
+Another option is joining a Foodie Tour, where you visit the best four restaurants in Jasper and enjoy a meal and drink at each while learning about the history of Jasper.

 - 48 km from Jasper